akka/akka/akka-docs/src/main/paradox/general/configuration.md

 ## Where configuration is read from

-All configuration for Akka is held within instances of `ActorSystem`, or put differently, as viewed from the outside, `ActorSystem` is the only consumer of configuration information.
-While constructing an actor system, you can either pass in a `Config` object or not, where the second case is equivalent to passing `ConfigFactory.load()` (with the right class loader).
+All configuration for Akka is held within instances of @apidoc[ActorSystem](typed.ActorSystem), or put differently, as viewed from the outside, @apidoc[ActorSystem](typed.ActorSystem) is the only consumer of configuration information.
+While constructing an actor system, you can either pass in a [Config](https://lightbend.github.io/config/latest/api/index.html?com/typesafe/config/Config.html) object or not, where the second case is equivalent to passing [ConfigFactory.load()](https://lightbend.github.io/config/latest/api/com/typesafe/config/ConfigFactory.html#load-java.lang.ClassLoader-) (with the right class loader).
 This means roughly that the default is to parse all `application.conf`, `application.json` and `application.properties` found at the root of the class path—please refer to the aforementioned documentation for details.
 The